 After parsing the page, CSA will activate all the remaining events that were bound during the execution of the script.
 These events are activated following the logical web browsing order.
 For example, a user cannot press a button until the page is loaded; therefore ‘onclick’ will always follow ‘onload’.

 To accurately detect which AJAX web applications contain vulnerabilities, Acunetix WVS launches its attacks by sifting through the code (as explained above) in reality emulating a hacker.
 Hackers do not stop at simply observing the code but would actually execute it even going as far as making the ‘necessary’ modifications to cause misbehaviour.
 The efficiency of an Acunetix vulnerability scan is based upon the same techniques which a hacker uses to manipulate the AJAX structure for Cross-site Scripting (XSS), SQL Injection, traffic monitoring, session interception, and others.

 AJAX-based web applications are rendered in a web browser in modular style by which various single elements of and events in a web page can be loaded and refreshed individually.
 Thus such applications present a wider window of opportunity for data insertion and manipulation.
 A thorough audit with Acunetix WVS significantly reduces such associated risks because CSA will parse and execute all scripts.
 Developers are presented with a more accurate representation of the vulnerabilities contained in their code and may then proceed to make the necessary changes and fixes.

-Scanning for XSS Vulnerabilities with Acunetix WVS Free Trial
+Scanning for XSS Vulnerabilities with Acunetix WVS

-To check whether your website has cross site scripting vulnerabilities, download the Free Trial of Acunetix WVS.
+To check whether your website has cross site scripting vulnerabilities, download the 14-day Trial of Acunetix WVS.
 This version will scan any website / web application for XSS vulnerabilities and it will also reveal all the essential information related to it, such as the vulnerability location and remediation techniques.
 Scanning for XSS is normally a quick exercise (depending on the size of the web-site).